These remarkable spiritual teachings are collectively known as the Pathwork®. But what is Pathwork?

 Pathwork is a lifelong spiritual path of self-discovery that helps us understand the workings of life, heal our emotional wounds, and foster harmony and balance within our own being, as well as with others and God.

 The Pathwork Guide is the entity who is actually speaking, using Eva as the medium, or channel, through which he spoke.
 Owed to Eva’s dedication to her task as well as her willingness to do her own work, the material continually evolved and deepened over the course of the 22 years that she gave monthly lectures.

 Note, in those days it was the literary convention to use masculine pronouns generically, but that is not why we say the Guide was a “he.”
-It’s more that people who were present during the lectures sensed the Guide as masculine, even though we know that at a certain level beyond our Earth sphere the masculine and feminine merge.
+It’s more that people who were present during the lectures sensed the Guide as masculine.
 For the sake of consistency and to avoid referring to the Guide as an “it,” we’ll proceed to speak of him respectfully—but loosely held—using the male pronoun.